Bryan-Corn/14-bikesharing/README.md

  ![image](https://github.com/Bryan-Corn/14-bikesharing/blob/main/Images/bikeshare4.png)

  This line plot shows the total number of trips per duration.
-The duration divided by hours and then minutes within the hours.
+The duration is divided by hours and then minutes within the hours.
 There are almost no trips that lasted over an hour and most were less than 20 minutes.

  ![image](https://github.com/Bryan-Corn/14-bikesharing/blob/main/Images/bikeshare5.png)